Aave Lending Tax UK: HMRC Rules for DeFi Lending

 Flash loans are single-transaction borrow-and-repay operations.
 You borrow millions, use it within the same transaction, repay it plus a fee, and the net effect is whatever profit (or loss) you extracted.

-The borrow and repay themselves aren't taxable — same logic as regular borrowing.
+The borrow and repay themselves aren't taxable, by the same logic as regular borrowing.
 But if the flash loan transaction includes a swap or arbitrage that generates profit, that profit is taxable.
 The flash loan is just the funding mechanism.

 In practice, if you're executing flash loan arbitrage, you probably already know your tax position better than most accountants do.